Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 UMAP spatial embedding#

-Now that we’ve merged our donor and library metadata into the main cells data, our next step is to put these values in a Uniform Manifold Approximation and Projection (UMAP) for cells in the dataset.
+Now that we’ve merged our donor and library metadata into the main cells data, our next step is to plot these values in the Uniform Manifold Approximation and Projection (UMAP) for cells in the dataset.
 The UMAP is a dimension reduction technique that can be used for visualizing and exploring large-dimension datasets.

 Below we load this 2-D embedding for a sub selection of our cells and merge the x-y coordinates into the extended cell metadata we are creating.